Arthanari

-Arthanari is a 2016 Indian Tamil-language action thriller film starring Arundhati and debutante Ramkumar.
+Arthanari is a 2016 Indian Tamil-language action thriller film starring Arundhati and debutant Ramkumar.
 The film is directed by Sundarra Elangovan.
 The film was dubbed in Malayalam with the same name and in Hindi as Mumbai Ki Kiran Bedi.

 Plot

 Selvamanickam runs an ashram in Chennai, where Karthik grows up.
 Sathyapriya, a police officer, gets into a fight with Karthik but later consoles him after learning about his past.
 They eventually fall in love.
 One day, Selvamanickam dies.
 Karthik assumes it was a natural death until Sathyapriya reveals he was murdered.
 Karthik and Sathyapriya seek revenge for Selvamanickam's death.

 Production

 The film is directed by Sundarra Elangovan, a former assistant of Bala.
 Arundhati plays an encounter specialist named Sathyapriya while debutant Ramkumar plays a civil engineer who gets involved in Sathyapriya's case.
 To prepare for her role, Arundhati watched films from the same genre including Blue Steel, The Bone Collector and Mardaani.
 The film was titled as Arthanari because both the male and female characters have equal importance.
 Nassar plays a supporting role while Rajendran plays the antagonist.